saanvi086/2024-28_Saanvi_Saxena_2410030492_5th_Semester_3CSE3/README.md

 **AICTE - EduSkills Virtual Internship Program** | Domain: AI Deployment & Automation

-This repository contains my internship report, presentation, and completion credentials for the AI Deployment & Automation track of the AICTE - EduSkills Virtual Internship Program (June 2026 - August 2026), along with the project built during the internship: an **AI Resume Analyzer and Job Compatibility System**.
+This repository contains my internship report, presentation, and completion credentials for the AI Deployment & Automation track of the AICTE - EduSkills Virtual Internship Program (July 2026 - August 2026), along with the project built during the internship: an **AI Resume Analyzer and Job Compatibility System**.

 ---